 What ingredients do you need to make homemade salad dressing?

-- oil - you can use canola, olive oil (extra virgin or light), sunflower, peanut, or something avocado oil
+- oil - you can use canola, olive oil (extra virgin or light), sunflower, peanut, or something like avocado oil

 - vinegar - balsamic vinegar, white balsamic vinegar, red wine vinegar, white wine vinegar, apple cider vinegar

-- dijon or stone ground mustard to add flavor emulsify the mixture (to help the oil and vinegar stay as a cohesive mixture and not separate)
+- dijon or stone ground mustard to add flavor and emulsify the mixture (to help the oil and vinegar stay as a cohesive mixture and not separate)

 - herbs - fresh or dried herbs such as thyme, basil, rosemary, oregano, parsley, chives

 - spices - garlic powder, onion powder, paprika, cumin